Kitware/CMake/Help/manual/cmake.1.rst

   This option can be omitted if :envvar:`VERBOSE` environment variable is set.

+.. option:: -j <jobs>, --parallel <jobs>

+  .. versionadded:: 3.31

+  Install in parallel using the given number of jobs.
+Only available if :prop_gbl:`INSTALL_PARALLEL` is enabled.
+The :envvar:`CMAKE_INSTALL_PARALLEL_LEVEL` environment variable specifies a default parallel level when this option is not provided.

 Run :option:`cmake --install` with no options for quick help.

 Open a Project